yasir-satti/yrtt_entry_katas_python/README.md

 To run the tests, run

     pytest

+If that command doesn't work, you can also try:

+    python3 -m pytest

 Work through each test 1 by 1 until you have them all passing.
 Initially, you'll have a lot of failing tests and a lot of output on the console.
 To focus on a single test, you can run specific tests such as: